Skip to main content

 Milestones in the adoption of ISO 20022 include:

-• PMIs including EURO1 and T2 in Europe, South Africa’s SAMOS system, and MEPS+ in Singapore, have already completed their migration to ISO 20022.
+• PMIs including EURO1 and T2 in Europe, CHAPS in the UK, South Africa’s SAMOS system, and MEPS+ in Singapore, have already completed their migration to ISO 20022.

 • Australia (RITS), Canada (Lynx), and New Zealand (ESAS) all began their migration on 20 March 2023 with the introduction of a coexistence period.